Form’s Guide to Vegan Baking

 In dairy-based baking, butter can contribute to flavour, mouthfeel and texture.
 As a fat it serves to shorten gluten strands, slowing down the process of gluten formation for a more tender product.

 Fortunately, though, many healthier fat alternatives work in just the same way.
 Unfortunately, they tend to be slightly more expensive.
-Coconut spreads such as Naturli Butter Block mix shea butter, almond, coconut and rapeseed oils in for an optimal alternative, or, in many bakes, nut butters like peanut or cashew will do the job nicely – with an added punch of flavour.
+Coconut spreads such as Naturli Butter Block mixes shea butter, almond, coconut and rapeseed oils for an optimal alternative, or, in many bakes, nut butters like peanut or cashew will do the job nicely – with an added punch of flavour.